-In 1977, David Bowie was in the midst of yet another transformation.
+David Bowie was in the middle of yet another transformation.
 With the Oct.
-14 release of ‘Heroes,’ he took further steps into a more electronic flavored sound that first reared its head on the ‘Low’ album released earlier in the year.
-Often referred to as his ‘Berlin Trilogy’ due to the influence of the city where much of the recordings were made, the trio would be complete with ‘Lodger’ from the 1978.
+14, 1977 release of Heroes, he took further steps into a more electronic-flavored sound that first reared its head on the Low album issued earlier in the year.
+Often referred to as his "Berlin Trilogy" due to the influence of the city where much of the recordings were made, the trio would be complete with Lodger from 1978.

 All three albums are distinctly different, yet have a unifying sonic theme.
 Produced by Bowie and Tony Visconti, they were all collaborative efforts with Brian Eno, who brought influences from such artists as Kraftwerk and Neu! into the picture.
 What is commonly referred to as Krautrock served as a template for the sonic exploration Bowie, Eno and Visconti were submerged in.
 Unlike much electronic music, there was a genuine warmth to the music of these artists, and Bowie was able to capture that.